shrumo/cunta/README.md

     └── cunta.cmake
 ```

-Then in your `CMakeLists.txt` you od:
+Then in your `CMakeLists.txt` you do:

 ```
 include(cmake/cunta.cmake)